Get updates

 1X’s transparent transmissions and high torque density motors

 In robotics, especially when building humanoid robots, it is crucial to have a profound influence over the form factor and functionality of all subsystems and components.
-Almost every inch of the 1X hardware and software is designed in-house, allowing us to fine-tune every aspect of our androids keeping safety, performance, and cost under our control when the Android hits the market.
+Almost every inch of the 1X hardware and software is designed in-house, allowing us to fine-tune every aspect of our robots keeping safety, performance, and cost under our control when the humanoid hits the market.

 1X’s vertical integration approach expands wide and deep into our technology stack.
 One of the main layers of this stack is what we call "transparent transmission".
 In simple terms, our cable drive transmissions are designed so that we can precisely determine the torque at the output (joint) based on measuring the torque at the input (motor), without needing expensive torque sensors.
 The low friction and low inertia along the transmission is negligible, ensuring its “transparency”.